zmoon/PSU-METEO-515/hw1/README.md

 [Interact with the notebook via binder](https://mybinder.org/v2/gh/zmoon92/PSU-METEO-515/master?filepath=hw1%2Fhw1p2.ipynb).

 Or view the notebook here on GH.

+**Note** that in the assignment description it says to use the time series of annual means for this part, but I did not do this.
+This allows for a larger N for the histograms.

 ### KDE/histogram interactive plot using Bokeh
 There are two working versions of this inside subdirectory ['kde-slider'](./kde-slider):